 Many creatures fatten themselves up during the summer months so that they can survive over the winter on the fat they store.
-Birds live for the moment, feeding on whatever is available to maintain their body weight and survive each day to face the next.
+A bird lives for the moment, feeding on whatever is available to maintain its body weight and survive each day to face the next, particular during winter.
 It’s a tough life and, unfortunately, many don’t make it through the winter.
 So why not read on and find out how you can help to care for birds this coming winter.

 How to care for birds this winter